awsdocs/iam-user-guide/doc_source/id_credentials_passwords_change-root.md

    To protect your password, it's important to follow these best practices:
    + Change your password periodically and keep your password private, since anyone who knows your password may access your account\.
-   + Use a different password on AWS that you use on other sites\.
+   + Use a different password on AWS than you use on other sites\.
    + Avoid passwords that are easy to guess\.
 These include passwords such as `secret`, `password`, `amazon`, or `123456`\.
 They also include things like a dictionary word, your name, email address, or other personal information that can easily be obtained\.